miltondsantos/TimeSeries_ARIMA_Prophet_LLM/README.md

-# Time Series Analisys with ARIMA / Prophet / LLM
+# Time Series Analysis with ARIMA / Prophet / LLM

 This repo aims to compare the results using three techniques for time series analysis: